Evans beaten by Rublev in Melbourne third round

 Murray faces Spanish 24th seed Roberto Bautista Agut from 08:00 GMT on Saturday.

+Evans had won three of his six previous meetings with the 25-year-old Russian, but all of those were three-set matches.

-Evans, who reached the fourth round in Melbourne in 2017, started well against Rublev, creating a break opportunity for a 4-3 lead in the first set.
+The British number two, who reached the fourth round in Melbourne in 2017, started well against Rublev, creating a break opportunity for a 4-3 lead in the first set.

 However, Rublev saved it and broke to close out the set, before upping his aggression to win the next two sets in solid style.